 Votec is clear about not calling this a gravel bike, even though it has almost as much tire clearance as their VRX gravel bike did.
 Instead, this is a bike designed for “up to gravel” – kind of for any road up to gravel roads.
 Interpret that as you wish.
 The bike has plenty of room around the official max 35mm tire clearance for a bit of extra mud & dirt (you can most likely squeeze a 38mm tire in there, too), and a pleasant amount of rear end comfort.

-I’ve been riding it fast on a broad mix of asphalt, cobblestones & gravel roads over the past couple of weeks (check back next week for a full detailed review), and while I’ve stuck to hard surfaces & dry sections of off-road riding, it does reinforce the idea of an all-road bike being capable to take on a wide mix of terrain.
+I’ve been riding it fast on a broad mix of asphalt, cobblestones & gravel roads over the past couple of weeks (check back soon for a full detailed review), and while I’ve stuck to hard surfaces & dry sections of off-road riding, it does reinforce the idea of an all-road bike being capable to take on a wide mix of terrain.